-It’s February, and there’s a good chance a lot of us are feeling a touch stressed out at the moment.
+It’s February and there’s a good chance a lot of us are feeling a touch stressed out at the moment.
 It’s not always the easiest of months – Christmas may be behind us, but the associated financial problems aren’t necessarily.
 Then there’s the weather (or are we better off not discussing that at all?).
 This can bring with it a range of sniffles, colds and general feelings of bleurgh.
 To be honest, it’s a miracle any of us are in a good mood at all!

 What is stress?

 Work-related stress, or any stress for that matter, is not a condition in and of itself.
 However, that is not to suggest it is not an important issue you need to be aware of.
 The reality is that stress, whilst not an illness in its own right, can have a huge psychological impact.
-Which can, in turn, lead to more serious health concerns.
+Stress can, in turn, lead to more serious health concerns.

 Stress – regardless of the cause, should never simply be ignored as “one of those things”, either by the person suffering or those around them.